If you’re looking to upgrade your diet with some raw and wholesome plant based goodness check out my top 10 ways to start with raw food.

 Choose the larger leafy greens for your wrap and stuff with chopped vegetables, topped with a sauce or dressing of your choice.

 How about a homemade veggie soup?
-They’re like a vegetable based savoury smoothie.
-Top them with things like nuts, seeds, raw sprouts.
+They’re like a vegetable-based savoury smoothie.
+Top them with things like nuts, seeds, and raw sprouts.

 8) Raw soups.